GabrielMontplaisir/Portfolio/docs/index.md

 1. Create a copy of Portfolio by clicking on the link in the description, or copy the code into your own Sheet.
 2. Authenticate the extension by selecting Extensions > Portfolio > Show Sidebar.
-3. If not created already, create a Portfolio Tab from the Sidebar.
-4. Import Google Forms by selecting `Import Form` or create a new form via `Create Form`.
+3. Import Google Forms by selecting `Import Form` or create a new form via `Create Form`.
-5. In the last column of a Form Response Tab, add a column with the header `Comments`.
+4. In the last column of a Form Response Tab, add a column with the header `Comments`.
 Add comments for student responses.
-6. Via the Hamburger Icon, select the `Comments Column` header from one of the Forms response tabs.
+5. Via the Hamburger Icon, select the `Comments Column` header from one of the Forms response tabs.
 This was done to support the different languages for Google Forms.

 ## Usage

 Once you've set everything up from the [Installation](#installation) section, select one of the response tabs and select the `Export to Portfolio` option.
-The first time you execute this script, it will take a long time.
+The first time you execute this script, it will longer than usual.
 This is because the script is generating portfolios for all your students and placing them in a dedicated folder in your Google Drive (to keep everything organized).
 The portfolios are automatically shared with the students with Editor access.
-You can also find a list of all the portfolios in the `Portfolio` tab.
-If at any point, the student deletes their portfolio, you delete the portfolio, or the link is deleted, the script will automatically create a new Portfolio.
+If at any point, the student deletes their portfolio, you delete the portfolio, or the link is deleted, the script will automatically create a new Portfolio for that student.

 When you click `Export to Portfolio`, a slide is appended to each student's portfolio with their responses, the teacher comments and a section for notes.
 At this time, you have to select `Export to Portfolio` for each tab.